Being unable to safely cross the road is one of the key reasons why people choose not to walk.

 New ramps from the footpath to the road cost about $500-1000 each.

-Central medians and pedestrian islands should be wide enough for at least a pram and carer to stand safely away from the traffic.
-Where large number of people cross at peak times, the median should be able to hold a number of people in safety
+- Is the pedestrian island wide enough for at least a pram and carer to stand safely away from the traffic?
+Pedestrian islands are important on roads where many people cross at busy times.
+These should be wide enough to hold a number of people safely.